Weight hierarchies of a family of linear codes associated with degenerate quadratic forms: Abstract

 \section{Abstract}

-We restrict the degenerate quadratic forms of a finite field to its subspaces and quotient spaces.
-And some related results on the subspaces and quotient spaces are obtained.
-Based on this, we solve the weight hierarchies of a family of linear codes relating to these degenerate quadratic forms.
+We restrict a degenerate quadratic form $f$ over a finite field of odd characteristic to subspaces.
+Thus, a quotient space related to $f$ is introduced.
+Then we get a non-degenerate quadratic form induced by $f$ over the quotient space.
+Some related results on the subspaces and quotient space are obtained.
+Based on this, we solve the weight hierarchies of a family of linear codes related to $f.$